 3) Analytical ability through the solution of unseen problems in the test and examination.

 Thus, the summative assessment for this module consists of:

-¿ one fifty minute class test worth 20%
+2) One fifty minute in-semester test worth 20%

 Students receive written feedback via the marked class test.
-The solutions to the class tests are also reviewed in the lecture.
-Un-assessed courseworks are also assigned to the students, and a sketch of solutions to these are provided.
+The solutions to the in-semester tests are also reviewed in the lecture.
+Unassessed courseworks are also assigned to the students, and a sketch of solutions to these are provided.
 Verbal feedback is provided during lectures and office hours.

 C - Cognitive/analytical

 T - Transferable skills

 Teaching is by lectures, 3 hours per week for 11 weeks.

 Lecture notes are provided.
 Learning takes place through lectures, exercises and class tests.
 Blackboards and whiteboards are used for real-time presentation.